KeisukeYamashita/pyplelogger/README.md

 INFO 2018-11-26 23:11:15,109 test.py:main in line 4: hogehoge
 ```

-The default log level is `INFO` and you have to pass unique name for each handler.
+The defualt log level is `INFO` and you have to pass unique name for each handler.

-### Change default logger level
+### Change defualt logger level

 You can change logger level entire the project.